mjrodgers/Pulsar.jl/README.md

+# Pulsar

+I'm attempting to bring Juno to the Pulsar-edit, currently a work-in-progress.

 # Atom

 **Attention**: We have decided to join forces with the [Julia extension for VSCode](https://github.com/julia-vscode/julia-vscode).
 As such, this Atom-based plugin is effectively in “maintenance-only mode” and we expect to only work on bug fixes in the future.